apache/flink/docs/dev/table_api.md

 {% endhighlight %}
       </td>
       <td>
-        <p>Whether two values are equal, treating null values as the same.</p>
+        <p>Returns TRUE if two values are equal, treating null values as the same.</p>
       </td>
     </tr>